dasayan05/dasayan05.github.io/contact.md

 # Want to reach out to me ?

 For any query/help/request, feel free to use any of the following way - there are plenty.
-Good thing is, I am very active in social media.
+Good thing is, I am quite active in social media.

 <center>
 <a href="https://www.facebook.com/ayan.das.05" target="_blank" class="fa fa-facebook fa-3x"></a>